Part IX

 By David C Pack

-Consider the following analogy: Suppose that, while driving your car on the Sabbath, you approach a highway construction site en route to services.
+"Consider the following analogy: Suppose that, while driving your car on the Sabbath, you approach a highway construction site en route to services.
 As you draw near, a flagman waves for you to stop.
 Then, a few minutes later, he waves you on through the construction zone and back into free-flowing traffic.
 By driving through the work zone, you caused extra labor for the flagman.

 Though it might not be proportionate to the work that restaurant employees do in accommodating an additional customer, the fact remains that (in this analogy) you caused the flagman an extra measure of work—thus making you cause him to break the Sabbath.
 Work is work.
 This analogy cannot be dismissed.

 Those who oppose dining out on the Sabbath yet would drive through a highway work zone on that same day would be guilty of utter hypocrisy!
-If one truly opposed eating out on the Sabbath on the grounds that extra labor might be produced, then he would be obliged to bypass all construction zones during Sabbath time.
+If one truly opposed eating out on the Sabbath on the grounds that extra labor might be produced, then he would be obliged to bypass all construction zones during Sabbath time."

 Our Response:

-Mr. Pack knows full well that the hypothetical scenario above perfectly reflects God’s instructions to His people nearly thirty-five hundred years ago.
+On the other hand our scenario perfectly reflects God’s instructions to His people nearly thirty-five hundred years ago.
 Furthermore, there isn’t a hint in the scriptures that He has ever changed His mind on this.
 When this prominent COG leader teaches people that they can go outside the community of faith on God’s Sabbath and patronize businesses engaged in the desecration of that Sabbath, it is he who is the hypocrite.
-His “what if” scenario is a cynical attempt to justify his lawlessness.
+His “what if?” scenario is a cynical attempt to justify his own lawlessness.
 Furthermore, it employs the same arguments Protestants use when rejecting the Sabbath altogether.
 They reason that because it is impossible not to cause labor in some fashion on the Sabbath, you may now cause labor in any fashion on that day.
-Mr. Pack's argument holds about as much moral weight as suggesting that because a person's vital organs (lungs, heart, kidneys etc.) work on the Sabbath, it must be okay for God's people to do so as well.
+In truth, Mr. Pack's argument holds about as much moral weight as suggesting that because a person's vital organs (lungs, heart, kidneys etc.) work on the Sabbath, it must be okay for God's people to do so as well.

 “The Real World”